pagkly/Zed/Investopedia3/Moving Average (MA) Definition.md

 Moving Average (MA) Definition
 ## What Is a Moving Average (MA)?

 In statistics, a moving average is a calculation used to analyze data points by creating a series of averages of different subsets of the full data set.
-In finance, a moving average (MA) is a stock indicator that is commonly used in [technical analysis](https://www.investopedia.com/terms/t/technicalanalysis.asp).
-The reason for calculating the moving average of a stock is to help smooth out the price data by creating a constantly updated [average price](https://www.investopedia.com/terms/a/averageprice.asp).
+In finance, a moving average (MA) is a stock indicator that is commonly used in [[technical analysis]](https://www.investopedia.com/terms/t/technicalanalysis.asp).
+The reason for calculating the moving average of a stock is to help smooth out the price data by creating a constantly updated [[average price]](https://www.investopedia.com/terms/a/averageprice.asp).

 By calculating the moving average, the impacts of random, short-term fluctuations on the price of a stock over a specified time-frame are mitigated.